msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

   * on the main page (Azure calls this the 'dashboard') ensure you see a "resource group" called TBD
   <!-- TODO create resource group -->
   * you don't need to (and shouldn't) create any new resources or work with this website,  simply confirm you have access and can see the resources.  thank you!

-**Introduce yourself!**

-We will use google drive for sharing documents and files

-  * log-in to drive.google.com and look in the "Shared Drives" you should see "CloudFellows21"
-  * in the Shared drive, confirm you see a sub-folder called "for_participants"
-  * please create a new document, titled with your name inside the folder there "participant bios"
-      - include your name, department, brief summary of your work

 ## Meeting: Introductions and program overview.

 **September 3rd, 2021;  Location/Zoom TBD**